 Orifice Plate Installation Guidelines

-At the end of this post you will find the EMERSON document who explains the basic orifice plate installation guidelines, including:
+In this article you will find basic orifice plate installation guidelines, including:

 - orifice plate tap orientation